Interview Preparation

 Question:

-Why don’t you tell us a little about yourself and why you’re here today?
+Why don’t you tell us a little about yourself and why you are interested in our position?

 Answer:

-Sure.
-My name is Janice, and for the past year, I’ve been working at a co-op placement at Infosplit, doing database maintenance.
-I also have some background in data analysis, and I’m nearing completion of a computer science degree.
+For the past year, I have been working at Infosplit, doing database maintenance.
+I also have some background in data analysis, both in my part time role and within school projects.

-I’ve always been good with numbers and interested in big data.
-For example, during my placement at Infosplit, I made some recommendations to improve the quality of data inputs.
+I have always been good with numbers and interested in big data.
+For example, during my part time experience at Infosplit, I made some recommendations to improve the quality of data inputs.
 This allowed for more robust analytics by the reporting department.

 Determine Likely Questions